mongodb/docs/source/includes/manpage-options-ssl-tools.rst

    .. include:: /includes/note-general-ssl-support.rst

-   Specifies the :file:`.pem` file that contains both the SSL certificate and key. |pem-path-name|
+   Specifies the :file:`.pem` file that contains both the SSL certificate and key.
+Specify the file name of the :file:`.pem` file using relative or absolute paths.

    Required when using the :option:`--ssl` option to connect to :program:`mongod` or :program:`mongos` that have